-Changing just the TSIG key names for primaries in catalog zones' member zones was not effective.
+- An assertion failure was fixed in named that was caused by aborting the statistics channel connection while sending statistics data to the client.
+[GL #3542] - Changing just the TSIG key names for primaries in catalog zones' member zones was not effective.
 This has been fixed.
 [GL #3557]

 - Previously, there was no limit to the number of database lookups performed while processing large delegations, which could be abused to severely impact the performance of named running as a recursive resolver.
 This has been fixed.
 (CVE-2022-2795) - ISC would like to thank Yehuda Afek from Tel-Aviv University and Anat Bremler-Barr & Shani Stajnrod from Reichman University for bringing this vulnerability to our attention.
-[GL #3394] - named running as a resolver with the stale-answer-client-timeout option set to 0 could crash with an assertion failure, when there was a stale CNAME in the cache for the incoming query.
+[GL #3394] - When an HTTP connection was reused to request statistics from the stats channel, the content length of successive responses could grow in size past the end of the allocated buffer.
 This has been fixed.
-(CVE-2022-3080) [GL #3517] - A memory leak was fixed that could be externally triggered in the DNSSEC verification code for the ECDSA algorithm.
-(CVE-2022-38177) [GL #3487] - Memory leaks were fixed that could be externally triggered in the DNSSEC verification code for the EdDSA algorithm.
+(CVE-2022-2881) [GL #3493] - Memory leaks in code handling Diffie-Hellman (DH) keys were fixed that could be externally triggered, when using TKEY records in DH mode with OpenSSL 3.0.0 and later versions.
+(CVE-2022-2906) [GL #3491] - named running as a resolver with the stale-answer-client-timeout option set to 0 could crash with an assertion failure, when there was a stale CNAME in the cache for the incoming query.
+This has been fixed.
+(CVE-2022-3080) [GL #3517] - Memory leaks were fixed that could be externally triggered in the DNSSEC verification code for the EdDSA algorithm.
 (CVE-2022-38178) [GL #3487]

 - Response Rate Limiting (RRL) code now treats all QNAMEs that are subject to wildcard processing within a given zone as the same name, to prevent circumventing the limits enforced by RRL.
 [GL #3459] - Zones using dnssec-policy now require dynamic DNS or inline-signing to be configured explicitly.
-[GL #3381] - A backward-compatible approach was implemented for encoding internationalized domain names (IDN) in dig and converting the domain to IDNA2008 form; if that fails, BIND tries an IDNA2003 conversion.
+[GL #3381] - When reconfiguring dnssec-policy from using NSEC with an NSEC-only DNSKEY algorithm (e.g. RSASHA1) to a policy that uses NSEC3, BIND 9 no longer fails to sign the zone; instead, it keeps using NSEC until the offending DNSKEY records have been removed from the zone, then switches to using NSEC3.
+[GL #3486] - A backward-compatible approach was implemented for encoding internationalized domain names (IDN) in dig and converting the domain to IDNA2008 form; if that fails, BIND tries an IDNA2003 conversion.
 [GL #3485]